 1. Arachnophobia Mail Art

 Use the spider tutorial from the Not Your Average Calligraphy Drills: Garden Edition to draw a spider on the left side of an envelope.
-Write in the address on the right side (I used Kaitlin Style calligraphy here), then create simple spiderwebs in the upper left and lower right corners.
+Write the address on the right side (I used Kaitlin Style calligraphy here), then create simple spiderwebs in the upper left and lower right corners.

 2. Printable Spider Envelopes

 You needn’t be frightened at the prospect of spending hours to illustrate this creepy mail art.
 It’s a free printable!
+To enhance the vintage vibe, use sepia Kaitlin Style calligraphy to write the recipient’s address on the right.

-3. Verbose Skull Greeting Card
+3. “Sleepy Hollow” Skull Halloween Card

 Use the text from your favorite Halloween-esque story or poem to make this verbose skull!
 I chose Sleepy Hollow by Washington Irving, but portions of Shakespeare plays or works by Edgar Allen Poe would be great, too.